-If you’re thinking about starting a social work career, then you probably know that to become a social worker, you have to earn a social work degree and apply for one of the nearly 700,000 social work jobs in the U.S.1 But the question you may be asking is: Should I start with a general Bachelor of Social Work, or is there a way to customize my BSW degree?
+If you’re thinking about starting a social work career, then you probably know that to become a social worker, you have to earn a social work degree and apply for one of more than 707,000 social work jobs in the U.S.1 But the question you may be asking is: Should I start with a general Bachelor of Social Work, or is there a way to customize my BSW degree?

 In the right BSW degree program, customization is, indeed, possible.
 Many Bachelor of Social Work programs allow you to choose from a variety of focus areas, so you can direct your studies toward the knowledge you’ll need for whatever type of social worker you wish to be.